I’m often asked by friends, clients, and in email enquiries what it takes to build a successful blog.

 One of the biggest challenges with creating a new blog is getting the blog to become an authority.
 This will inevitably take time, but you can ‘leapfrog’ your way to the top with a few techniques.

 The first tactic is to associate your blog with the top names in your industry.
 The easiest way to do this is to interview the authorities in your niche.
 Very few people turn down the opportunity to be interviewed, and most will happily share your post with their followers.
-When I wrote this post interviewing 30 music entrepreneurs on their top piece of advice, it was shared over 800 times and enabled Venture Harbour to gain credibility in the music industry because for a few days we were everywhere, and we were being shared by many of the most respected industry celebrities.

 Another technique to leapfrog your way to authority is to simply look like an authority.
 We judge books by their covers, so make your cover good.
 This is why I recommend investing $40-50 in getting the nicest WordPress theme you can get your hands on.
 The boost in professionalism will certainly pay off in extra opportunities.